MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 ---
 date: 2020-10-30
-title: "Why I should 1 : Divide by spectral norm" tags : ["AI","Deep Learning","Analysis","Why I should"]
+title: "Why I should 1 : Divide by spectral norm [ARTICLE IN PROGRESS DONT TAKE IT SERIOUSLY]" tags : ["AI","Deep Learning","Analysis","Why I should"]

 header: